As a business owner, at some point you may have come across the concept of Registering a Security Interest.

 What does it mean to Register a Security Interest?
 Why would you need to do it?
 And what else do you need to do?

-This article will step you through what it all means.
+This article will talk you through what it all means.

 What Does It Mean To Register A Security Interest?